FirestormViewer/phoenix-firestorm/README_BUILD_FIRESTORM_LINUX.txt

 First set up your system as described in the snowstorm linux wiki.
+Note: You must manually install fmod as described there.

-- Additionally, make sure gcc-4.3 ang g++-4.3 are installed.
+- Additionally, make sure gcc-4.4 ang g++-4.4 are installed.
-- We do non-standalone builds
+- You should do non-standalone builds.
+If you try standalone, you will most likely run into trouble.

 Run ./build_firestorm_linux.sh